aceta-minophen/MudraKosh/README.md

 * **Borrowers**: Individuals/MSMEs in need of loans
 * **Lenders**: Large-scale organizations/interested 3rd parties looking for profitable and secure investments with assured returns
 * Our additional feature also helps provide financial literacy to the targeted audience
-* Content offered in multiple Indian Languages.

 ### A Brief Overview of our Solution
 * The **inflow** of credit starts with viable lenders to lend money for mutual benefit and better service returns.
 * The credit details are processed and maintained by our host wallet **system**.
-* Information is gathered about the borrowers on our platform in several steps by performing **KYC** and credit screening with multiple **ML algorithms** coordinating to detect fraud and provide feedback .
+* Information is gathered about the borrowers on our platform in several steps by performing **KYC** and credit screening using CEBIL report.
-* Normal lending procedure is pursued with those individuals/MSMEs **with assets** for collateral.
 * In case of **no assets**, **micro-staged finance** is executed to test and ensure consistent ethical lending practices.
-* Concession in interest rates is given to non-defaulters.
-* In case of **defaulters**, a chance for recovery is provided in stages; otherwise a loss is declared.

 ****

-## Features to Build
+## Features of MudraKosh
 #### Microcredit Scheme
 Reduces the requirement of collateral to almost nothing.

 > *Microcredit is a common form of microfinance that involves an extremely small loan given to an individual to help them become self-employed or grow a small business.*
+> **Micro-staged finance scheme** entails the allotment of loan to the borrowers in installments.
+For example, if the total amount requested by a registered and verified borrower is Rs.
+1,00,000, the borrower is not given the amount at once.
+The reliability of the borrower is tested by alloting them a percentage of the total amount (in this case, 10% i.e. Rs.
+10,000).
+The maximum period for returning this amount with set interest is 1 year.
+As soon as this amount is returned, the next installment (of Rs.
+12,500) is issued with an increment in percentage (2.5% in this case), and so on until the complete loan is allotted successfully.

 #### Chatbot and UI
 * User friendly interface encourages  borrowers